Michael Waddell Michael Waddell

 A ROADMAP FOR THE REORGANIZATION OF COLLEGE ATHLETICS & AMATEUR SPORTS

-one of the toughest things i ever did as a ncaa division i director of athletics was recommend that we eliminate sports to my president, chancellor, and board of regents.
+One of the toughest things I ever did as an NCAA Division I Director of Athletics was recommend to my president, chancellor, and board of regents that we eliminate sports.

-at towson university, the reasons behind our proposed cuts of baseball and men’s soccer were rooted in a long history of non-compliance with title ix and gender equity regulations. then towson president robert caret told me on september 20, 2010 in one of our last one on one interviews for the ad position that these cuts would likely have to be made, and asked me if i had the courage to accept the rolE knowing the firestorm i would be stepping into. i responded in the affirmative, and WHAT FOLLOWED IS where this blog’s motivation comes from.
+At Towson University, the reasons behind our proposed baseball and men’s soccer cuts were rooted in a long history of non-compliance with Title IX and gender equity regulations.
+Then, TU President Robert Caret told me on September 20, 2010, in one of our last one-on-one interviews for the ad position that these cuts would likely have to be made, and asked me if I dared to accept the role knowing the firestorm I would be stepping into.
+I responded in the affirmative, and what followed was where this blog’s motivation came from.

 I spent 28 years in college athletics management, and THE BEST PART was dealing with the student-athletes.
-They are truly the reason you get up in the morning and go to work.
+They are truly why you wake up and go to work.

 The first time I was involved with sports being cut was while I was on executive staff at the University of Cincinnati (2006-2010).
 Being the External Operations lead, I was in meetings while others talked about these issues, and I grew to become more engaged in the process as these discussions intensified.
-Early in my UC days, the first issue on this front was whether we would maintain the Women’s Rowing Team.
-This was more of a financial decision by the Director of Athletics, and he made the choice to eliminate Rowing and bring in Women’s Lacrosse, a growing sport.
+Early in my UC days, the first issue was whether we would maintain the Women’s Rowing Team.
+This was more of a financial decision by the Director of Athletics, and he chose to eliminate Rowing and bring in Women’s Lacrosse, a growing sport.
 Smart choice.

-Later on, as our financial issues became more prevalent, The Athletic Director recommended that we eliminate scholarship funding for a variety of men’s sports, namely Men’s Track & Field / Cross Country and Men’s Swimming & Diving, a sport which I was the daily oversight.
-When time came to share the news with the impacted student-athletes, I was given the task to deliver the news to the athletes along with the head coach.
+Later on, as our financial issues became more prevalent, the Athletic Director recommended that we eliminate scholarship funding for various men’s sports, namely Men’s Track & Field / Cross Country and Men’s Swimming & Diving, a sport I was overseeing daily.
+When the time came to share the news with the impacted student-athletes, I was tasked with delivering the news to the athletes and the head coach.
 I will never forget the look on their faces.
-We did not take away the program, which at least gave them the opportunity to compete, but we took away their funding in a move to further to cover up a variety of other weak decisions elsewhere in the management of athletics which were made as a trade off.
-These types of impactful transactions take place everyday, on most every campus.
+We did not take away the program, which at least gave them the opportunity to compete, but we took away their funding to further cover up a variety of other weak decisions elsewhere in the management of athletics, which were made as a trade-off.
+These types of impactful transactions take place every day, on almost every campus.
+These student-athletes' dedication and hard work were evident in their response to this news.

-The Cardinal will be cutting men’s and women’s fencing, field hockey, lightweight rowing, men’s rowing, co-ed and women’s sailing, squash, synchronized swimming, men’s volleyball and wrestling.
-Two hundred and forty 240 student-athletes will see their programs cut, and 20 support staffers will also see their jobs cut.
+The Cardinal will cut men’s and women’s fencing, field hockey, lightweight rowing, rowing, co-ed and women’s sailing, squash, synchronized swimming, men’s volleyball, and wrestling.
+Two hundred forty-two student-athletes will see their programs cut, and twenty support staffers will also see their jobs cut.

-Stanford has been well known in collegiate athletics as the gold standard in excellence.
-While the football programs and men’s basketball programs haven’t been competing for championships (though those programs certainly more than hold their own) seemingly every Stanford program has achieved nothing short of excellence year in and year out both in success on the field and in the amount of resources that are generated and put into the programs.
+Stanford is well known in collegiate athletics as the gold standard in excellence.
+While the football and men’s basketball programs haven’t been competing for championships (though those programs certainly more than hold their own), seemingly every Stanford program has achieved nothing short of excellence year in and year out, both in success on the field and in the amount of resources generated and put into the programs.

-If Stanford is cutting sports, the floodgates will most certainly open in the months to come.
-Since January 1, 2020, more than 100 NCAA/NAIA teams have been eliminated, under the guise of COVID-19.
-In my opinion, it’s not the virus that is the root cause of these financial troubles, it’s the true mismanagement of these athletics departments and the broken model which is in play.
+If Stanford is cutting sports, the floodgates will most certainly open in the coming months.
+Since January 1, 2020, more than 100 NCAA/NAIA teams have been eliminated under the guise of COVID-19.
+In my opinion, it’s not the virus that is the root cause of these financial troubles; it’s the true mismanagement of these athletics departments and the broken model that is in play.
+As the governing body of college athletics, the NCAA should play a more active role in preventing such mismanagement and ensuring the financial stability of its member institutions.

-In USA Today’s USA TODAY's annual look inside college athletics finances,88 schools out of 230 are taking in 70% or more of their operating funds from their institution.
-That’s 38.2% of NCAA Division I Athletics Departments requiring welfare from their campus to operate their departments, something is terribly wrong.
-I have worked at two of these schools: Towson University (87.17%) and the University of Akron (70.2%).
+In USA Today's annual look inside college athletics finances,88 out of 230 schools take in 70% or more of their operating funds from their institution.
+That’s 38.2% of NCAA Division I Athletics Departments requiring welfare from their campus to operate their departments.
+Something is terribly wrong.
+I have worked at Towson University (87.17%) and the University of Akron (70.2%).

 Somehow, somewhere along the line, these schools have lost their ability to make sound decisions when it comes to intercollegiate athletics.
-I AM NOT POINTING THE FINGER AT THE PEOPLE WORKING IN ATHLETICS, as they are only the people doing the day to day.
-THE RESPONSIBILITY HERE LAY SQUARELY ON THE SHOULDERS OF THE CHANCELLORS, PRESIDENTS, AND CONTROLLING BOARDS who love to be around the photo ops when championships are won, when bowl trips are being booked, and when rings and other spoils are shared about.
+I AM NOT POINTING THE FINGER AT THE PEOPLE WORKING IN ATHLETICS, as they are only the people doing the daily tasks.
+THE RESPONSIBILITY HERE LAY SQUARELY ON THE SHOULDERS OF THE CHANCELLORS, PRESIDENTS, AND CONTROLLING BOARDS who love to be around the photo ops when championships are won, when bowl trips are being booked, and when rings and other spoils are shared.

-When fiscal and operational mismanagement become so bloated that the model begins to implode, cuts are often made.
+When fiscal and operational mismanagement become so bloated that the model implodes, cuts are often made.
 These are band-aids and not solutions.
-The sports which are impacted are so called “OLYMPIC SPORTS” or a more pejorative tag like “NON-REVENUE SPORTS”.
-Talk about making kids and coaches feel lesser than, go around calling them NON anything and it’s a kick to the gut.
-Even more stinging when Football programs at many of these schools are overspending and swimming in, or rather drowning in the red.
+The impacted sports are called “OLYMPIC SPORTS” or a more pejorative tag like “NON-REVENUE SPORTS”.
+Talk about making kids and coaches feel inferior, and call them NON anything.
+It’s a kick to the gut.
+Even more stinging when Football programs at many of these schools are overspending, swimming in, or drowning in the red.

 Something has to change.
-Be it COVID-19, the American Economy, or god forbid someone simply chooses to exercise some common sense, a new model for intercollegiate athletics must emerge.
+Be it COVID-19, the American Economy, or, god forbid, someone simply choosing to exercise some common sense, a new model for intercollegiate athletics must emerge.
+This new model should prioritize student-athletes' well-being and opportunities, ensuring they are not the brunt of financial mismanagement.

-Prior to the virus, the big push for NIL (Name Image and Likeness) was the talk of college athletics circles.
-How, When, What… a perplexing mix of challenges.
+Before the virus, the big push for NIL (Name Image and Likeness) was the talk of college athletics circles.
+How, when, what… a perplexing mix of challenges.

-At the same time, the United States Olympic & Paralympic Committee is undergoing a reformation of sorts, rooted in large part to recurring scandals at least in part connected to NCAA intercollegiate athletics.
+At the same time, the United States Olympic & Paralympic Committee is undergoing a reformation of sorts, rooted in large part in recurring scandals, at least in part, connected to NCAA intercollegiate athletics.

-Thus, the two largest ecosystems of amateur sport in the United States: The NCAA and the USOPC, are in need of a true reformation.
+Thus, the two largest ecosystems of amateur sport in the United States, the NCAA and the USOPC, are in need of a true reformation.
 Being a True Lutheran, I offer the following as a thought generation, a provocation with the intent of SERVING THE ATHLETE first and foremost.
-Whatever happens to the others involved, coaches, administrators, staffers, sponsors, etc. is truly far down the road in terms of what should be important.
+This reformation should involve a shift in focus from revenue-generating sports to the overall well-being and development of student-athletes.
+Whatever happens to the others involved, coaches, administrators, staffers, sponsors, etc., is truly far down the road in terms of what should be important.

 THE PREMISE

-• Impact of COVID-19 has been devastating across the board in the United States & the World as a whole
+• The impact of COVID-19 has been devastating in the United States and the World as a whole.

-• Mismanagement in the current model of intercollegiate athletics has long been bleeding resources from campus needs more in line with the mission of higher education
+Mismanagement in the current model of intercollegiate athletics has long been bleeding resources from campus needs, which is more in line with the mission of higher education.

-• The budget ramifications are being felt throughout the economy, with campuses having to reimagine what their overall model will be, with athletics following suit
+• The budget ramifications are being felt throughout the economy.
+Campuses are having to reimagine their overall model, and athletics are following suit.

-• Intercollegiate Athletics is going through a major shake-up, from budgets, to sport sponsorship, to the pending Name, Image & Likeness implementation
+• Intercollegiate Athletics is experiencing a major shake-up, from budget to sport sponsorship to the pending implementation of Name, Image, and Likeness.

-• The NCAA is run by member institutions, and is making its own cutbacks, reviewing their by-laws and overall structure.
+• The NCAA is run by member institutions, taking its cutbacks by reviewing its bylaws and overall structure.

-• The Various D1 Conferences are also making cuts, and changing the very definition of what they are in terms of championship sponsorship and overall structure
+• The Various D1 Conferences are also making cuts and changing their definitions in terms of championship sponsorship and overall structure.

 • With the demise of Olympic Sports Programs within the NCAA, the future success of the United States Olympic & Paralympic Teams will be compromised, and many students will leave higher education without the opportunity to compete at the college level